jgibbarduk/route53dynip/README.md

 pod template spec.
 Deploy it using `kubectl create -f deployment.yaml`. *Make sure you've created the secrets first!*

+### Deployment as a Cron Job

+Edit `cronjob.yaml` to put the FQDN you want the utility to maintain in the `args` portion of the pod template spec.
+By default, the job will run every half hour.
+You can edit the schedule on line 6 if you'd like.
+See [crontab guru](https://crontab.guru) for more information on cron job schedule syntax.

 # TODO
-1. ~~Add a license statement~~
+- [x] Add a license statement
-1. ~~Add multiarch support~~
+- [x] Add multiarch support
-1. ~~Add basic Kubernetes support~~
+- [x] Add basic Kubernetes support
-1. Add support as a Kubernetes job
+- [x] Add support as a Kubernetes cronjob
-1. Improve Kubernetes security on the secrets
+- [ ] Helm Chart
-1. Allow customization of TTL
+- [ ] Allow customization of TTL
-1. Allow custom polling interval (currently 30 minutes)
+- [ ] Allow custom polling interval (currently 30 minutes)
-1. Maybe some logging verbosity control?
+- [ ] Maybe some logging verbosity control?
-1. Learn Python better!
+- [ ] Learn Python better!